ayushjaiswal22/Synapse/README.md

 1. Requirements for  `Caffe` and `pycaffe` (see: [Caffe installation instructions](http://caffe.berkeleyvision.org/installation.html))

-  **Note:** You don't need to install pycaffe separately, we have included pycaffe in our repository with small changes needed for our research([cuDNN v5](https://github.com/rbgirshick/caffe-fast-rcnn/issues/14)).
+  **Note:** You don't need to install pycaffe separately, we included pycaffe in our repository with small changes needed for our research([cuDNN v5](https://github.com/rbgirshick/caffe-fast-rcnn/issues/14)).
 Just check if you have necessary libraries for installing pycaffe

   **Note:** Caffe *must* be built with support for Python layers!